i40-Tools/StandardOntologyVisualization/README.md

 #### A hierarchical view of Initiatives, Classifications and Standards
 ![Standards Packed Circle Chart](https://raw.githubusercontent.com/i40-Tools/StandardOntologyVisualization/master/static/images/standards.PNG)

+This chart represents the hierarchical relationship between Standards, the Classifications they fall under, and the Initiatives which define the classifications.

+The largest circles represent initiatives.
+Circles contained within the biggest circle are the classifications defined by that initiative.
+Similarly the smallest circles represent the standards defined within a particular classification.

+Clicking on any of the circles in the chart zooms in on the element and displays its details in the sidebar on the right.
+Users can use the search bar to search for any standards, classifications or initiatives.
+The breadcrumb trail on top of the chart also helps users navigate between elements.

 ### 2. Locations
 #### Geographical map of the headquarters of Standards Organizations
 ![Headquarters Map](https://raw.githubusercontent.com/i40-Tools/StandardOntologyVisualization/master/static/images/map.PNG)

 ### 3. Timeline
 #### Chronological view of the formation dates of Standards Organizations